stal-ix/stal-ix.github.io/CAVEATS.md

 iwctl passwords doesn't survive reboot

-actually, any global state don't survive reboot, need to investigate proper solution for this
+actually, any global state don't survive reboot, system completely stateless by now, need to investigate proper solution for this